-5 All work must be the student's own work and not plagiarism by using or quoting work without the proper citation of secondary sources.
+&lt;sup>5 All work must be the student's own work and not plagiarism by using or quoting work without the proper citation of secondary sources.

 SECTION ELEVEN - DISCIPLINE SUMMARY Infraction Level 1 Classroom Intervention & Support (Teacher) Level 2 Intensive Intervention & Support (School Admin.)
 Level 3 Heightened Admin.
-Intervention Level 4 Required Expulsion Infractions Disrespect toward school personnel or campus visitors Disrupting the classroom or interrupting the operation of the class Disruptive behavior on a school bus 1 Disturbing the school and/or habitually violating any school rule Drug ParaphernaliaEngaging in conduct that contains the elements of an infraction relating to use, possession, delivery to a minor, or possession of paraphernalia used with volatile Chemicals Eating in class, engaging in horseplay, making excessive noise, or violating campus dress codes ElectronicsDisplaying, using, ringing, texting, using as a camera or a recorder or operating any electronic telecommunication device, including any facsimile system, radio paging service, mobile telephone service, intercom, or electro-mechanical paging system, such as beepers or cellular telephones is prohibited during the instructional day, without the specific authorization of the school principal or designee 6 ElectronicsUsing or operating during the school day or on a school bus or at a school, an iPod, game device, earbuds or in-ear or
+Intervention Level 4 Required Expulsion Infractions Disrespect toward school personnel or campus visitors Disrupting the classroom or interrupting the operation of the class Disturbing the school and/or habitually violating any school rule Drug ParaphernaliaEngaging in conduct that contains the elements of an infraction relating to use, possession, delivery to a minor, or possession of paraphernalia used with volatile Chemicals Eating in class, engaging in horseplay, making excessive noise, or violating campus dress codes Electronics-Displaying, using, ringing, texting, using as a camera or a recorder or operating any electronic telecommunication device, including any facsimile system, radio paging service, mobile telephone service, intercom, or electro-mechanical paging system, such as beepers or cellular telephones is prohibited during the instructional day and on school buses, without the specific authorization of the school principal or designee Electronics-Using, operating, or possessing during the school day or on a school bus or at a school, an iPod, game device, earbuds or in-ear or over-the-ear audio, or similar device is prohibited

-6 Displaying inappropriate screensavers, avatars, and/or bitmoji or other digital representations is prohibited during the instructional day.
+&lt;sup>6 Displaying inappropriate screensavers, avatars, and/or bitmoji or other digital representations is prohibited during the instructional day.
 The unauthorized operation of paging devices or cell phones in a class may result in discipline by the teacher including retaining the device until dismissal or a referral of the student to the principal.
 After an incident or referral, the principal or designee will notify the parents to come to the school and pick up the device and the principal may impose additional disciplinary measures he/she deems appropriate.
 In the event of a second incident or referral during the school year, the device will be held until a parent conference has been conducted, at which time, the phone may be released to the parent.
 If not claimed, the principal or other administrator will notify the parent and pager company or cell phone provider of the serial number and of intent to dispose of the device after 30 days.
 Paging devices or cell phones not claimed will be sent to Property Management for disposal.
 Bringing to school a cell phone or similar device is solely at the student's risk.
 Neither the School Board nor the school shall be liable for any lost, stolen, or damaged device including any confiscated device except if a device is intentionally damaged by a school employee.
-During system-wide testing such as state-wide assessment, which includes end-of-year (grades 3-8) and endof-course (high school), students may not have or possess in the school building any such device.
+During system-wide testing such as state-wide assessment, which includes end-ofyear (grades 3-8) and end-of-course (high school), students may not have or possess in the school building any such device.
 Cellular telephones and similar devices are to be left in vehicles, a dedicated locker with a lock or other secured place with the telephone or device in the "off" position.
 The use and operation of any electronic telecommunication device in the event of an emergency of an actual or imminent threat to public health or safety which may result in loss of life, injury or property damage is not prohibited.
 La.
 R.S.
 17:239.
+The unauthorized use or operation of an iPod or similar device will result in confiscation.
+The principal may impose additional disciplinary measures he/she deems appropriate.
+Upon the first incident, the principal or designee will notify the parents to come to the school and